 The first video trailer did not show the plot for the Violet Evergarden movie since it only featured clips from the first anime season.
 The only thing we know for certain about the plot is that it won’t be a recap movie since the Twitter account said the “new Violet Evergarden anime will be completely new.”

-The second movie trailer released in April 2019 provided one critical detail: the focus will somehow be on Violet’s love for Major Gilbert.
+Another movie trailer released in February and June 2020 provided one critical detail: the focus will somehow be on Violet’s love for Major Gilbert.

-Therefore, it’s uncertain whether the movie will finish adapting the central theme of Volume 2, which may or may not leave an opening for the second season (for more detailed spoilers see the major spoilers section below).
+Therefore, it’s uncertain whether the movie will finish adapting the central theme of Volume 2.
+Fortunately, even if they do, the Violet Evergarden Ever After novel leaves an opening for the second season (for more detailed spoilers see the major spoilers section below).

 From a financial perspective, there is no reason not to move forward with a sequel.
 The first Blu-Ray box set topped the Oricon charts upon release, selling 7,322 copies in the first week.
 An anime is considered to be doing decently with half of those sales numbers.
 Being a Netflix Original is also a feather in Violet’s cap since the revenue from streaming platforms has been a game-changer in the anime industry.